jovotech/jovo-framework/docs/06_integrations/databases/README.md

 // Other files
 ```

-And this is an example how the file structure looks like, with the `userID` as a mainKey and some persisted data with `someKey` and `someValue`, which can be added with `this.user().data.someKey = 'someValue';`:
+And this is an example how the file structure looks like, with the `userID` as a mainKey and some persisted data with `someKey` and `someValue`, which can be added with `this.$user.data.someKey = 'someValue';`:

 ```js
 // Example for Amazon Alexa